Textualize/textual/docs/guide/input.md

     If you capture the mouse, be aware you might get negative mouse coordinates if the cursor is to the left of the widget.

 Textual will send a [MouseCapture](../events/mouse_capture.md) event when the mouse is captured, and a [MouseRelease](../events/mouse_release.md) event when it is released.

+### Enter and Leave events

+Textual will send a [Enter](../events/enter.md) event to a widget when the mouse cursor first moves over it, and a [Leave](../events/leave) event when the cursor moves off a widget.

 ### Click events